Quincy17/Quincy17/README.md

 - ✅ Built a full LMS for Olympiad preparation
 - ✅ Created VR boxing prototype in Unity
 - ✅ Built an Internship Management System for JTI POLINEMA
-- ✅ Built a thesis submission system for JTI POLINEMA
+- ✅ Built a Thesis Submission System for JTI POLINEMA

 ---